rEDSAMK/raspberry-telegram-bot/README.md

 });
 ```

-You have to use Javascript Regular expression (like `/^\/mycommand$/`) for parse your command and your eventually parameter.
-In the snippet example this regex will recognize the command `/mycommand`.
+Use Javascript Regular expression (like `/^\/mycommand$/`) for parse your command and your parameters (if any).
+In the snippet example the regex will recognize the command `/mycommand`.
 Some usefull regex guide on https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions

 Use `send(message, msg.chat.id)` inside your command code for send a message.
 In this case `msg.chat.id` is the id of who sent you the command.